 However, consuming weed in some form other than smoking after wisdom teeth surgery could have some great benefits and I will list them all here.

 The first benefit is also the most important one – the time you need to recover will be slightly reduced.
 Why is that?
 Well, being in pain will increase your stress levels, which will also lead to higher blood glucose levels.
 The higher the blood sugar, the bigger the overall inflammation.
 And, of course, the higher the inflammation, the slower your wound will heal.

 As we know that weed can slightly reduce your stress levels, it’s safe to say that it will also (indirectly) help you recover much faster than you normally would.
 Not only will you feel better, but your body will regenerate much more effectively as well.
-An obvious win-win scenario, that’s for sure!
+It seems like a win-win scenario!

 Basically, inflammation will kick in as soon as the tooth is removed.
 Why?
 Well, because the wound will become swollen as soon as the procedure ends and that’s completely natural.